ThomasHubner/sBB_PiecewiseLinOpt/README.md

 It contains the code used to conduct computational experiments.
 Details and results can be found in Section 4 and the Appendix A3 of the above mentioned paper.

-The code can be found in the folder algorithms.
+The code can be found in the folder *Algorithms*.
 It contains:
   - main.py
   - instance_generation.py
   - sBB_main.py